miyabitanimchi/Master-the-Coding-Interview-Data-Structures-Algorithms/algorithms/recursion/recursion.md

 console.log(inception());
 ```

+### When to use recursion?

+Every time we are using a tree or converting something into a tree, consider recursion <br/>
+Divide and conqur using recursion

+- Divided into a number of subproblems that are smaller instances of the same problem
+- Each instance of the subproblem is identical in nature
+- The solutions of each subproblem can be conbined to solve problem at hand

 ### Note

 - A problem that can be solved with recuesion can usually be solved iteratively as well